 For further information please visit the Daily Mile website.

 If you would like support in implementing the Daily Mile into your school please contact Denise Lake.

 Get involved in The Daily Mile - Challenge – free resources for primary schools

-London Marathon Events will be setting six Daily Mile challenges for primary schools throughout the year to help keep children active and encourage them to participate in The Daily Mile both for pupils in school and for those children that are home schooling due to goverment guideance.
+London Marathon Events will be setting regular Daily Mile challenges for primary schools throughout the year to help keep children active and encourage them to participate in The Daily Mile both for pupils in school and for those children that are home schooling due to goverment guideance.

 Resources for these challenges are free for all primary schools registered for The Daily Mile and will give schools everything they need to set up and run the challenge in their school, including an assembly presentation and posters for classrooms.

 The 2021 Virgin Money Giving Mini London Marathon - Monday 27 September to Friday 22 October 2021

 Schools across the UK can sign up for free and children and young people can run, jog, walk or wheel 2.6 miles in their schools.
 Children of all ages can take part and can complete the distance in one day, two days, three days or more!
 The first 500,000 children to take part will receive a free commemorative pin badge and there are lots of resources on the website to help make the event a success, including downloadable running numbers and certificates.
 Schools just need to head over to the website and take just two minutes to sign up.